nguyencobap/CThreadQueue/README.md

 Create a function pointer of heavy-task job you want to schedule:

+    //Function pointer with input is a void pointer object that use want to use inside thread.
     FuncPtr f = [](void* This) {
         HWController* pController = ((HWController*) This);
         if (!pController)